harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/shared/custom-scan/_workflow.md

-1. Add a Build or Security stage to your pipeline.
+This workflow applies to scanner integrations that support [`orchestratedScan`](/docs/security-testing-orchestration/use-sto/orchestrate-and-ingest/run-an-orchestrated-scan-in-sto) or [`dataLoad`](/docs/security-testing-orchestration/use-sto/orchestrate-and-ingest/sto-workflows-overview/#extraction-scans-in-sto) scan modes.

-1. If you're setting up an [`ingestionOnly`](/docs/security-testing-orchestration/use-sto/orchestrate-and-ingest/run-an-orchestrated-scan-in-sto/) scan, add a Run step and set it up to save your scan results to a shared folder.
+1. Add a **Build** or **Security** stage to your pipeline.

-   The step might run the scan locally, download results from an external source, or copy results from another location in the workspace into the shared folder.
+1. If you're scanning a code repository, set up your [codebase](/docs/continuous-integration/use-ci/codebase-configuration/create-and-configure-a-codebase/).

 2. Add a [Custom Scan](/docs/security-testing-orchestration/sto-techref-category/custom-scan-reference) step.

 3. Review the [Important notes for Custom Scan steps](/docs/security-testing-orchestration/sto-techref-category/custom-scan-reference#important-notes-for-custom-scan-steps) for additional requirements and relevant information.

-   If you're setting up an [`orchestratedScan`](/docs/security-testing-orchestration/use-sto/orchestrate-and-ingest/run-an-orchestrated-scan-in-sto) or a [`dataLoad`](/docs/security-testing-orchestration/use-sto/orchestrate-and-ingest/sto-workflows-overview/#extraction-scans-in-sto) scan on a Kubernetes or Docker build infrastructure, you need to add a [Docker-in-Docker background step](/docs/security-testing-orchestration/sto-techref-category/security-step-settings-reference#docker-in-docker-requirements-for-sto) to the stage.
+   If you're setting up a scan on a Kubernetes or Docker build infrastructure, you need to add a [Docker-in-Docker background step](/docs/security-testing-orchestration/sto-techref-category/security-step-settings-reference#docker-in-docker-requirements-for-sto) to the stage.

-4. Add the following `key:value` pairs to **Settings**.
+4. Add the relevant `key:value` pairs to **Settings**.